 In fact, Wittgenstein had no interest in recasting such sentences in an apparently more transparent or neutral everyday idiom.
 He wanted to re-write them in an alternative quasi-algebraic notation or propositional calculus that would make the logical form of the thought explicit (e.g. ‘aRb’).

 1.1.2 This was also the dream of the early twentieth-century positivists who attempted to turn philosophy into a rigorous science by developing what Bertrand Russell called in 1918 a ‘logically perfect language’ that could serve as a ground for all empirically verifiable truth-claims (25).
-Yet, if Wittgenstein shared some of their broad ambitions, he did so on his own terms.
-Whereas the more mainstream positivists tended, for instance, to see their perfected calculus as an alternative to the inherent illogicality of ordinary language, he insisted that ‘all the propositions of our everyday language, just as they stand, are in perfect logical order’ (§5.5563).
+Yet, if Wittgenstein shared some of their broad ambitions, he did so on his own terms—the anecdote about him reading Tagore to the members of the Vienna Circle in the late 1920s reflects the testiness of his relationship to the more mainstream positivists.
+Whereas they tended, for instance, to see their perfected calculus as an alternative to the inherent illogicality of ordinary language, he insisted that ‘all the propositions of our everyday language, just as they stand, are in perfect logical order’ (§5.5563).
 The trouble was that this apparent or simply opaque logic (the clothing) was designed for purposes other than revealing the real logic of the thought (the unadorned body)—hence the need for a more transparent notation.

 2. Section §4 of the Tractatus begins with a statement that goes some way towards explaining why Wittgenstein felt this was necessary: